 If I quiet my mind the answer is clear.
 When it comes to what to paint, I need to paint what my heart is pulling me toward.
 I need to paint the ideas in my mind which make my stomach fill with butterflies!
-I have been doing this all along but with a tinge of worry about my works lack of continuity and fear it may not sell as well as with a fear that I don't paint enough quantity of work.
+I have been doing this all along but with a tinge of worry about my works lack of continuity, fear it may not sell, as well as a fear that I don't paint enough work.
 I worried I may find it hard to sell my "product" if what is coming off the easel isn't in line with what was produced before.
 But I've decided I don't want to be a production artist.

 The wise Dr. Vern Swanson once told me, "Don't be Mrs. Product!
 Be Mrs. Process and you will make masterpieces."
 Dr. Swanson was critiquing my work "City Blues" in the MEAM in Barcelona when he gave me this advice.
 Advice he intended to encourage me to find the courage to set aside worries about gallery expectations and financial reasons to "produce work" and instead do the work necessary to make truly great works.

-The "work" Dr. Swanson spoke of is color studies, value studies, drawing studies and attention to mark making and most importantly, having a clear mindset so when I approach the canvas, I do so with the right intention...the intention to make a masterpiece.
+The "work" Dr. Swanson spoke of is color studies, value studies, drawing studies, attention to mark making, and most importantly, having a clear mindset so when I approach the canvas, I do so with the right intention...the intention to make a masterpiece.

 Intention, that is the "why".
 So now that I know how to paint, why am I making the work I make?
 Answer: Because, with every fiber of my being, I want to make masterpieces, and giving it my best try is true bliss.